pablorutschmann/DATtoRADMC/README.md

 foo.SetInDir(filepath)
 ```

-* Setting the list of hydrodynamical fields to convert, where `field_list` is a list of strings.
+* Setting the list of hydrodynamical fields to convert, where `field_list` is a list of strings, default is `'all'`, which fetches all the features from files it can find in the data directory.

 ```python
 foo.SetFeatures(field_list)